 Dimensions: 4.5 x 3.9 x 3.5 inches

-Features: Sapphire cover glass, shock resistant certified dive timer, tide graph, moon age display, world time, tough solar power, ISO 200M Water Resistant, full auto calendar
+Specific features: Sapphire cover glass, shock resistant certified dive timer, tide graph, moon age display, world time, tough solar power, ISO 200M water resistant, full auto calendar

-Description: You might be asking now, “Isn’t this a dive watch?”
-You are right because being a FROGMAN model, this is indeed a watch designed for diving as it can resist water up to 200m of depth.
+You might be asking now, “Isn’t this a dive watch?”
+You are right because being a FROGMAN model, this is indeed a watch designed for diving as it can resist water up to 200 meters of depth.
 However, this doesn’t mean that this watch won’t serve you well in the wild.

 Being a dive watch only guarantees that this watch can take a lot of punishment.
 Its sapphire cover glass and shock resistant band ensures that it would be a perfect companion outdoors.
-Casio G-Shock Digital Dial Resin Quartz Men’s Watch GWF1000-1 has a compass and moon age display as well.
+Casio G-Shock Frogman GWF1000-1 Watch has a compass and moon age display as well.

 Being solar powered, you will not have to worry about replacing the batteries.
 It also features multi-band atomic timekeeping which means that time will be automatically re-calibrated via radio signals even if you travel out of the country.
 As a dive watch, it’s also fairly large and heavier than your typical outdoor watches.